-Regular Acceptance - First-time freshmen are granted regular acceptance if they have achieved any two or more of the following: high school GPA of 2.0 or higher, 18 or higher on ACT, 960 or higher on SAT, 61 or higher on CLT, or ranked in the upper half of their high school graduating class.
-Transfer students with a minimum of 24 college credits are granted regular acceptance if they have an overall college GPA of 2.0 or higher.
+Regular Acceptance - First-time freshmen are granted regular acceptance if they have achieved a high school GPA of 2.3 or higher.
+Transfer students with a minimum of 24 earned college credits are granted regular acceptance if they have an overall college GPA of 2.0 or higher.

-Probationary Acceptance - Those students who do not meet the admissions standards for regular acceptance as detailed below or for transfer students who are on suspension at their most recent institution of higher education may be admitted under probationary acceptance.
-For those granted probationary acceptance, continued enrollment at OKWU will require the student to meet Satisfactory Academic Progress (SAP) as outlined in the catalog during the first semester of attendance.
-Students on academic probation who have not yet completed 60 credit hours may be enrolled in a maximum of 14 credit hours.
-All students admitted on probation will have a contract with the Academic Center for Excellence (ACE).
+Warning Acceptance - Those students who do not meet the admissions standards for regular acceptance as detailed above or for transfer students who are on suspension at their most recent institution of higher education may be admitted under warning acceptance.
+For those granted warning acceptance, continued enrollment at OKWU will require the student to meet Satisfactory Academic Progress (SAP) as outlined in the catalog during the first term of attendance.
+It is recommended that students admitted on academic warning take no more than 15 credit hours per term.
+All students admitted on warning will have a contract with the Academic Center for Excellence (ACE).

-Provisional Acceptance -- Students may submit official or unofficial transcripts that are not final transcripts for Provisional Acceptance.
-Students will be considered for regular or probationary admission once all official, final transcripts, and test scores, as applicable by application type, have been submitted.
+Provisional Acceptance - Students may submit official or unofficial transcripts that are not final transcripts for Provisional Acceptance.
+Students will be considered for regular or warning admission once all official, final transcripts and other application materials, as applicable by application type, have been submitted.
 Financial aid will not be disbursed for students in a provisional acceptance status.
-OKWU recommends all transcripts be submitted before classes begin to secure financial aid.
-All transcripts must be submitted by the end of the second week of the semester.
-Students who require an international transcript evaluation may be considered for provisional acceptance dependent upon academic standards.
-Applicants should consult the designated school official (DSO).
-Acceptance is determined by the Office of Admissions.
+All transcripts must be submitted by the end of the second week of the term.
+Students who require an international transcript evaluation may be considered for provisional acceptance dependent upon academic scores and standards.